Educational Services Division » Visual and Performing Arts

 Welcome to Visual and Performing Arts!

 Our mission as educators is to inspire creativity and knowledge in students.
-The ability to create and appreciate the Arts is essential for personal and academic growth.
-Fountain Valley School District (FVSD) is committed to offering students a range of experiences in the visual and performing arts to encourage imagination, exploration, and expression.
+The ability to create and appreciate the arts is essential for personal and academic growth.
+The Fountain Valley School District (FVSD) is committed to providing students with a wide range of opportunities in the visual and performing arts, encouraging imagination, exploration, and expression.

 22nd Annual District Art Show